Exporting chilli peppers to Europe

 The market for fresh chilli peppers can be divided into two consumer segments: ethnic and non-ethnic.

 Ethnic consumers are quite accustomed to the product and cooking methods.
 The growing ethnic population in Europe drives the consumption of chilli peppers.

 Although spicy dishes are less common in north-western Europe, many non-ethnic consumers are willing to try ‘new’ products.
 European interest in cultural and fusion cuisines offer opportunities for suppliers of different varieties of chilli peppers besides the common red and green peppers, such as the habanero, jalapeño, padron, rawit or bird-eye, Madame Jeanette and, to a lesser extent, also rocoto and ají amarillo.

 - Define a strategy with your buyer in order to inform the consumers about using and the possibilities of chilli peppers in their home cooking, for example by offering recipes or preparation tips.

 - Read more about the changing consumer market in Cultural Diversity and its impact on Global Consumer Markets, a Euromonitor publication.

 - Read about which trends offer opportunities on the European fresh fruit and vegetables market in general on the CBI website.

 Environmental and social issues are becoming more and more important in the supply of fresh fruit and vegetables.
 Social and environmental certification schemes include actions aimed at sharply reducing and registering the use of pesticides, taking action to ensure the safety of employees and/or even including price guarantees.

 Certification schemes that are in line with the Global Social Compliance Programme (GSCP) will have a higher chance of being accepted by European supermarkets.
-The general Trends in fresh fruit and vegetables provides further insights into different types of certifications.
-See the Buyer requirements for fair and sustainable fruit production below for more information.
+See the buyer requirements for fair and sustainable fruit production below for more information.